 If you just installed alpi and want to chat, you don't need this doc yet: QUICKSTART.md covers everything.
 Come back here when things break, or when you need to move a profile, or when it's time to ship a new version.

-Logs — the five files you'll actually read
+Logs — the files you'll actually read

 Every profile writes to {home}/logs/ with the same format so alpi logs can merge them: